kubeovn/kube-ovn/README.md

 - **Subnet Isolation**: Can configure a Subnet to deny any traffic from source IP addresses not within the same Subnet.
 Can whitelist specific IP addresses and IP ranges.
 - **Network Policy**: Implementing networking.k8s.io/NetworkPolicy API by high performance ovn ACL.
 - **Static IP Addresses for Workloads**: Allocate random or static IP addresses to workloads.
+- **Multi-Cluster Network**: Connect different clusters into one L3 network.
 - **IPAM for Multi NIC**: A cluster-wide IPAM for CNI plugins other than Kube-OVN, such as macvlan/vlan/host-device to take advantage of subnet and static ip allocation functions in Kube-OVN.
 - **Dynamic QoS**: Configure Pod/Gateway Ingress/Egress traffic rate limits on the fly.
 - **Embedded Load Balancers**: Replace kube-proxy with the OVN embedded high performance distributed L2 Load Balancer.